evgfitil/api_yatube/README.md

   2. Copy or rename `.env-docker-example` file to `.env`.
 Customize it for your needs

-  4. Use provided `Dockerfile` and `docker-compose.yml`, build the image and run the container
+  3. Use provided `Dockerfile` and `docker-compose.yml`, build the image and run the container
   ```
   docker-compose up -d --build
   ```
-  5.Create Django admin user
+  4. Create Django admin user

   ```
   docker exec -ti <container_id> python manage.py createsuperuser